allan-almeida1/ur5-pick-and-place/README.md

     ```
 3. Open the Jupyter Notebook `Trabalho.ipynb` and run the first cell to import the dependencies and start the simulation
 4. Run the other cells, one by one, to see the robot in action
+5. You can use the functions from `ur5.py` to control the robot and perform other tasks you want

+Have fun! :sparkles: :robot: